How long are you going to wait before you demand the best for yourself?

 Matters in general sessions court include most misdemeanors, and a flat rate is billed to negotiate the disposition of your case.
 If the matter cannot be resolved in general sessions court, then a separate fee will be assessed to represent you in the matter in circuit criminal court.

-Criminal court fees are billed through the settlement of the case and include all filings, discovery review, negotiations, and settlement if an agreement is reached.
+Criminal court fees are billed through the resolution of the case and include all filings, discovery review, negotiations, and settlement if an agreement is reached.

-If a settlement cannot be resolved in criminal Court Kylene Ross can prepare your case for trial and represent you at trial in front of a jury of your peers.
-Trial costs are assessed separately from settlement costs in criminal court.
+If a settlement cannot be resolved in criminal Court we will prepare your case for trial and represent you in front of a jury of your peers.
+While a jury trial takes a significant amount of time and effort, your freedom is valuable, and we will work hard to ensure you receive the trial you deserve.

 Pricing